Do you see a swarm of flies bugging your horse all the time? Well, it’s about time you invest in a fly mask for horses.

 Is it really a surprise that you are seeing Cashel Crusader a second time on this list?

 The Crusader Long Nose packs as much quality as the standard Cashel Crusader Long Nose.
-This means the same durable yet soft nylon mesh fabric.
+This means the same durable yet soft nylon see through mesh fabric.
 It blocks UV rays, protects against sunburn and remains light and soft while doing so.

 The Cashel Crusader Horse Fly Mask shares a lot with the standard version and that includes the Long Nose’s drawbacks as well.
 The sizing is not what it seems and seems bigger than advertised, so keep this in mind.

 - Extremely comfortable